isomerpages/mci-corp/media-centre/press-releases/_posts/2024-02-13-post-MCI's Survey Suggests Low Awareness among Parents on Child's Online Gaming Activities.md

 layout: post
 description: ""
 image: ""
-variant: markdown
+variant: tiptap
 ---
-<p>MCI’s Survey Suggests Low Awareness among Parents on Child’s Online Gaming Activities; New Resources Launched to Support Parents in Guiding Children to Navigate Online World</p>
+<p>MCI’s Survey Suggests Low Awareness among Parents on Child’s Online Gaming
+Activities; New Resources Launched to Support Parents in Guiding Children to Navigate Online World</p>
 <ul data-tight="true" class="tight">
 <li>
-<p>One-third of youths surveyed played online games with strangers, sometimes or frequently</p>
+<p>One-third of youths surveyed played online games with strangers, sometimes
+or frequently</p>
 </li>
 <li>
-<p>One-third of youths surveyed came across vulgarities or violent content in games, sometimes or frequently</p>
+<p>One-third of youths surveyed came across vulgarities or violent content
+in games, sometimes or frequently</p>
 </li>
 <li>
-<p>Only three in ten parents surveyed were fully aware of who their child gamed with</p>
+<p>Only three in ten parents surveyed were fully aware of who their child
+gamed with</p>
 </li>
 </ul>
 <ol data-tight="true" class="tight">
 <li>
-<p>To better understand youths'; gaming habits and their parents'; awareness and efforts to manage the impact of gaming on their child's well-being, the Ministry of Communications and Information (MCI) conducted a door-to-door survey from October 2022 to February 2023 with 810 Singaporean youths aged 10 to 18 years old, and their parents.
+<p>To better understand youths'; gaming habits and their parents'; awareness
+and efforts to manage the impact of gaming on their child's well-being, the Ministry of Communications and Information (MCI) conducted a door-to-door survey from October 2022 to February 2023 with 810 Singaporean youths aged 10 to 18 years old, and their parents.
 Youths who played online or video games at least once a month were surveyed.</p>
 <p></p>
 </li>
 <li>
-<p>While MCI’s survey focused on potential risks and dangers that youths may be exposed to, it did not conclude that online gaming only resulted in negative impacts.
-Other studies showed that there were benefits of gaming, such as enhancing perceptual and motor skills, promoting teamwork and prosocial behaviour, and providing platforms to express creativity and imagination [^1] .
-MCI’s survey sought to highlight the need to raise parents’ awareness
-of their child’s gaming activities, and encourage youths to make more informed decisions about their gaming behaviour.</p>
+<p>While MCI’s survey focused on potential risks and dangers that youths
+may be exposed to, it did not conclude that online gaming only resulted in negative impacts.
+Other studies showed that there were benefits of gaming, such as enhancing perceptual and motor skills, promoting teamwork and prosocial behaviour, and providing platforms to express creativity and imagination [1] .
+MCI’s survey sought to highlight the need to raise parents’ awareness of their child’s gaming activities, and encourage youths to make more informed decisions about their gaming behaviour.</p>
 </li>